8.9 C

 Crested Duck: A Breed of Domestic Bird

-The Crested Duck has this name because of the plumage, both male, and female that remind a lot of a “pompom” in the head.
-Species of Europe and the United States, Pompadour ducks is quiet bird and has good eating habits common.
+The Crested Duck has this name because of the plumage, both male, and female that reminds a lot of a “pompom” in the head.
+Species of Europe and the United States, Pompadour ducks are quiet birds with good eating habits.

 According to some historians said that it comes from Asia and they began to spread around the world by boat trips towards Holland.
-There are paintings in that country of the middle of the year 1600 where the upbringing of these birds was formed.
+There are paintings in that country in the middle of 1600 when the upbringing of these birds was formed.
 Other historians claim that they originated in Great Britain.

 Characteristics of Crested Duck

-The Crested Duck is a species that looks thin, but nevertheless, they weigh between 2.7 and 3.2 kg.
+The Crested Duck is a species that looks thin but weighs between 2.7 and 3.2 kg.
 They produce between 100 and 200 eggs a year, and the incubation period of this is 28 days.

-In the United States, they recognize per level of perfection the black and white color of the crested duck.
-Although there are other varieties such as gray, buff and blue which have been developed by breeders.
+In the United States, they recognize the black and white colour of the crested duck per level of perfection.
+However, there are other varieties such as grey, buff and blue which have been developed by breeders.

 The females that if they have the ridge, this way Will guarantee the production of ducks with ridge but without generating the lethal gene.
 However, 100% of the birth of all eggs produced can not be guaranteed.
 And other species in chickens have been seen to generate the lethal gene.

 The crests come in different sizes and shapes.
-Therefore, to generate the same ridge, it is necessary to preserve males and females that coincide in phenotypic characteristics.
-They are easy to raise and can be had in gardens, they are very popular as they attract attention.
+Therefore, to generate the same ridge, preserving males and females that coincide in phenotypic characteristics is necessary.
+They are easy to raise and can be had in gardens.
+They are very popular and attract attention.
 And they are followed by fans at the fairs where they are exposed to the ducks.

 Food

 The Crested Duck feeds on leaves, algae, sprouts, insects, seeds, small fish, nuts, cereals and aquatic plants.
-It feeds day and night on the surface of the water and dips the head in the shallow water.
+It feeds day and night on the water’s surface and dips its head in the shallow water.

-In captivity it feeds on processed foods placed in small quantities, they can be freely in lakes so the bird can swim and feed at the same time.
-One should be careful about feeding the birds because they all have the habit of the water, and can get to ingest things that cause the diseases.
+In captivity it feeds on processed foods placed in small quantities, they can be freely in lakes so the bird can swim and feed simultaneously.
+One should be careful about feeding the birds because they all have the habit of drinking water and can ingest things that cause diseases.
 Small ducks can be offered chopped vegetables in strips.

 Usage

 The Crested Duck is a purely ornamental duck.
 People are attracted to this breed because of this variety.
-They have in the head, also because of their physical characteristics, and how long they are, this whole set makes them look elegant.
-In addition, this breed is produced by being good eggs laying and by its meat.
+They have it in their head, and also because of their physical characteristics and how long they are, this whole set makes them look elegant.
+In addition, this breed is produced by being good egg-laying and by its meat.

 Special Feature

-Crested Duck grows very quickly, and they produce excellent meat.
+Crested Ducks grow very quickly and produce excellent meat.
 The gene that is associated with the development of the ridge is associated with a deadly characteristic.
 Since of the 100% of the eggs that produce the female of this race only 30% will live.
-And of the 100% of the ducks that are born only 30% of them will carry the crest.
+Of the 100% of the ducks born, only 30% will carry the crest.
 In addition, a quarter of the ducks that are born with a crest die when leaving the shell because the crest does not form, and leaves the brain of the duck exposed.

-The ridges that this species possesses are always born in the middle of the back of the head, and come out symmetrically, and are usually large.
-In fact, the crest is a fabric that has this race that covers a hole in the skull.
+This species’ ridges are always born in the middle of the back of the head, come out symmetrically, and are usually large.
+In fact, the crest is a fabric with this race covering a hole in the skull.
 This gene is also associated with neurological problems and seizures.
 In addition, in this race neck deformities are observed, or problems in the neck are also generated by the gene of the crest.
 They can live 20 years in the wild.

 Duck Profile